anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ### JPY Message Overhead and MTU Size

-The use of the JPY message CBOR encoding adds a 3-6 byte overhead on top of the data carried within the Header and Content fields.
+The use of the JPY message CBOR encoding adds a 3-6 byte overhead on top of the data carried within the Header and Contents fields.
 The Header state data itself (up to 32 bytes) also adds an overhead on each UDP message exchanged between Join Proxy and Registrar.
 Therefore, a protocol using the stateless Join Proxy MUST use (UDP) payloads that are bounded in size, such that the maximum payload length used minus the maximum overhead size (38 bytes) stays below the MTU size of the network. cBRSKI is designed to work even for the minimum IPv6 MTU of 1280 bytes, by configuring the DTLS maximum fragment length and using CoAP blockwise transfer for large resource transfers {{cBRSKI}}.

+At the CoAP level, using the cBRSKI {{cBRSKI}} and the EST-CoAPS {{RFC9148}} protocols, the CoAP blockwise options {{RFC7959}} are often used to split large payloads into multiple data blocks.
+The Registrar and the Pledge MUST select a block size that would allow the addition of the JPY message structure
+without violating MTU sizes.

 ### JPY Message Security

 The Join Proxy SHOULD encrypt the state data prior to wrapping it in a CBOR byte string in jpy_header.
 It SHOULD be encrypted with a symmetric key known only to the Join Proxy itself.
 This key need not persist on a long-term basis, and MAY be changed periodically.

+The Join Proxy MUST maintain identical `jpy_header` data for all communications from the same Pledge and same UDP source port.
+This implies that the encryption key used either does not change during the onboarding attempt of the Pledge, or that when it does, it is acceptable to break any onboarding connections that have not yet completed.

 ### Example Format for JPY Header Data